A large number of our team are with us year in and out. They are THE best at what they do! We add to the team each year

-We put our new guys and girls through an industry leading 10 day training program where they receive ski boot rental specific training (there is a BIG difference between a sales technician who wants to sell you a pair of boots and a rental technician who wants to make sure that you have comfortable feet).
+We put our new recruits through an industry leading 10 day training program where they receive ski boot rental specific training (there is a BIG difference between a sales technician who wants to sell you a pair of boots and a rental technician who wants to make sure that you have comfortable feet).

 Our technicians speak the same native language as you, the customer, (most of you are familiar with trying to explain in a second language that you ARE leaning forwards, and that your boots are still making your feet go numb…), and they are fully briefed to remove the mystique that sometimes surrounds boot fitting and provide real sound advice that you can apply practically each morning:

 At the start of the day don’t over-tighten your boots, keep them loose enough so that you can comfortably get your fingers down the back of your boot (calf) when in the sking/riding position.
 Do one run like this, by the time you get to the bottom the boots will be feeling too loose and you MUST then stop and tighten them further.
 The advantage to this is that by slowly restricting the blood flow to your extremities in a controlled fashion allows your feet time to adjust and will reduce the amount of cramp you experience, particularly on day one and day two.

 When you stop, either to get on a chair or for lunch, DO NOT undo your boots completely (we have all seen people walking around restaurants or in resort with their boots completely undone haven’t we?).
 Instead skiers can undo the bottom two clips leaving then notched into the same ratchet clip ready to clip back down when you are ready to go again.
 Snowboarders rarely feel the same way about their boots but can simply release a little tension on their strings in a similar fashion.